-National Forest Fire Management in Region 136
+National Forest Fire Management in Region 135

-From Forest Reserve Act passage in 1891 and continuing to the present, one of the primary goals of the US Forest Service resource has been protection:37 "Officers of the Forest Service, especially forest rangers, have no duty more important than protecting the reserves from forest fires."38 Henry S. Graves, dean of the Yale Forestry School, headed the US Forest Service for the decade immediately after the catastrophic Big Burn of 1910, which had a tremendous impact on management practices and set in motion plans to upgrade fire monitoring efforts in the west (Photo MT_RosebudCounty_PokerJimButteFireLookout_0010).39 Following five years of experimentation in fire control and preliminary administrative site surveys by the Forest Service, management plans were developed to address "1) general administration, 2) silviculture management, 3) grazing management, 4) permanent improvements, 5) forest protection, and 6) uses of the forest, such as settlements, special uses, water power, and administrative sites."40
+One of the primary goals of the US Forest Service has been protection, from the Forest Reserve Act passage in 1891 and continuing to the present:36 "Officers of the Forest Service, especially forest rangers, have no duty more important than protecting the reserves from forest fires."37 Henry S. Graves, dean of the Yale Forestry School, headed the US Forest Service for the decade immediately after the catastrophic Big Burn of 1910, which tremendously impacted management practices and set in motion plans to upgrade fire monitoring efforts in the west (Photo MT_RosebudCounty_PokerJimButteFireLookout_0010).38 Following five years of experimentation in fire control and preliminary administrative site surveys by the Forest Service, management plans were developed to address "1) general administration, 2) silviculture management, 3) grazing management, 4) permanent improvements, 5) forest protection, and 6) uses of the forest, such as settlements, special uses, water power, and administrative sites."39

 Fire protection always held the top spot in forestry planning.
 In 1911, Graves further distilled the need for national forests projects and the goal of such projects.
-All construction projects were aimed at facilitating, 1) forest protection from fire, 2) administration of the business of the forest, and 3) development of the forest's resources-three categories that defined the agency's role for years.41
+All construction projects aimed at facilitating 1) forest protection from fire, 2) administration of the business of the forest, and 3) development of the forest's resources-three categories that defined the agency's role for years.40